3MAH/simcoon/docs/installation.rst

 On Windows platforms
 ----------------

+The following procedure has been tested on Windows 10 64 bits:

 The first thing is to download Visual Studio 2019.

+1. Install Anaconda using windows 64bits installer
+2. download and execute the CMake Win64 Installer (https://cmake.org/download/).
+Make sure to set the PATH variable during installation
+3. download and install Visual studio (tested with VS 2019).
 You can get if here_ _here : https://visualstudio.microsoft.com/downloads/
+4. Download simcoon from Github : https://github.com/simcoon/simcoon/